mhmatthew/rapidtelem/README.md

-# 🚀 Rapid Telemetry Viewer for iRacing by HubX
+# 🚀 Rapid Telemetry Viewer for iRacing

 ## Fast, Free, Local Telemetry Analysis – No Install, No Account, No Cloud!